-- Responding to public comments.
-Federal agencies are usually required to publish a proposed rule in the Federal Register and solicit public comments before finalizing regulations.
+- Federal agencies are usually required to publish a proposed rule in the Federal Register and solicit public comments before finalizing regulations.
 However, there are exceptions to expedite rulemaking in certain circumstances, such as for an emergency or other “good cause.”
 Although agencies often request public comments on rules they’ve expedited, they do not always respond to these comments.
-Further, agencies often seek electronic comments on Regulations.gov, but do not always ensure the authenticity of the comments.
-OMB could issue additional guidance and agencies could take steps to improve rules and better respond to the public.
+Further, agencies often seek electronic comments on Regulations.gov, although experts have criticized this website’s ability to ensure the authenticity of the comments.